bvobart/firefox-nativefy/ReadMe.md

 ## TODO:

-- ensure external links get opened in user's default browser (even if this is Firefox with a different profile)
-  - TODO: I wrote an extension which opens external links in the default browser.
-I've tested that it works.
-Now just need to package & install it during firefox-nativefy installation (including the native component).
-  - TODO: if needed, ensure that only external links are opened in the default browser, not internal links (useful for Notion, probably).
 - maybe allow multiple tabs? tab bar should become visible when >= 2 tabs open
 - remove the -14px margin.